 - The dedication is for the purpose of a memorial of a deceased student or staff member of the school or in recognition of outstanding service of a retired staff member or former board member.

-- The dedication and any associated signage, statuary, landscaping, etc. has received the approval of the building principal and Director of School Support for the region of schools.
+- The dedication and any associated signage, statuary, landscaping, etc. has received the approval of the building principal and Director of Elementary or Secondary Education with director oversight of the school.